neerajwagh/eeg-gcnn/README.md

 - Final Models, Pre-computed Features, Training Metadata: [FigShare .zip](https://figshare.com/articles/software/EEG-GCNN_Supporting_Resources_for_Reproducibility/13251452)
 - Raw Data: [MPI LEMON](http://fcon_1000.projects.nitrc.org/indi/retro/MPI_LEMON.html) (no registration needed), [TUH EEG Abnormal Corpus](https://www.isip.piconepress.com/projects/tuh_eeg/downloads/tuh_eeg_abnormal/) ([needs registration](https://www.isip.piconepress.com/projects/tuh_eeg/html/request_access.php))

-### This repository contains code to load final models and reproduce held-out test set results reported in Table 2 of the ML4H paper.
-All the code required to run an experiment is contained entirely inside the corresponding experiment folder.
-The full end-to-end framework that builds predictive models for scalp-EEG signal classification tasks is work in progress, and will be released as a separate repository when complete.
+### Example code to process your own EEG datasets and generate features for EEG-GCNN model (or any other model) training/evaluation: 1) prepare_data_for_eeg-gcnn.ipynb and 2) eeg_pipeline.py

-### Follow these steps to execute experiments and reproduce results
+### Follow these steps to execute model comparison experiments and reproduce reported results

 1. Download 1) the pre-computed feature arrays for all 10-second windows in the dataset (power spectral density features, geodesic electrode distances, spectral coherence values), 2) final models used in Table 2 comparisons, and 3) training metadata (which window maps to which subject, target labels, sample indices, etc.) from [FigShare](https://figshare.com/articles/software/EEG-GCNN_Supporting_Resources_for_Reproducibility/13251452)
 2. Place all the feature files and relevant model files inside the directory of the experiment you want to execute.
 The code expects these files to be present in the experiment's root folder.